apos/rapid-bulky-wshc-by-apos/README.md

 - Detailed instructions, video
 - More versions to come (OLED sizes, breakount boards, 30/38 pin layout of ESP32, battery pack,).

-**For now there does not exist a detailed HowTo.** Please be patient.

 # Versions to build